baton96/RESTface/README.md

 # 😴 RESTface 😴

-restface is a Python tool that provides minimal viable REST API
+RESTface is a Python tool that provides minimal viable REST API

 ## Installation